rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/rackspace-auto-scale-faq/index.md

 {{<accordion title="Can I add an existing server to an Auto Scale group?" col="in" href="accordion6">}}
-No. Even if you add the **autoscale-group-id** metadata to the server, the Auto Scale back end service will not know the server belongs in the group.
+No. Even if you add the **autoscale-group-id** metadata to the server, the Auto Scale back end service does not know the server belongs in the group.
 Auto Scale manages only servers created by Auto Scale.
 {{</accordion>}}

 {{<accordion title="What happens if I delete an Auto Scale server through the API or the Cloud Control Panel?" col="in" href="accordion7">}}
 Auto Scale currently does not track what happens to servers outside of the Auto Scale system.
-If a server is deleted outside of the system, Auto Scale will continue to treat the server as if it still exists.
+If you delete a server outside of the system, Auto Scale continues to treat the server as if it still exists.
 If you try to delete the server through Auto Scale (for example, by scaling down), no problems should occur.

-A new API endpoint has been added to Auto Scale, **DELETE server**, that allows you to remove a specific server from a scaling group.
+Rackspace added a new API endpoint to Auto Scale, **DELETE server**, that allows you to remove a specific server from a scaling group.
 You can use this endpoint to bring Auto Scale back in sync with the correct number of servers in a group when a server has been deleted through the API or